 Newer techniques and instruments allow neurosurgeons to reach tumors that were once considered inaccessible.
-The high-powered microscopes used in microsurgery make it easier to distinguish a tumor from healthy tissue.
+Sometimes, surgeons may use a high-powered microscope in microsurgery to make it easier to distinguish a tumor from healthy tissue.

-Doctors also can monitor the function of the spinal cord and other important nerves during surgery, thus minimizing the chance of their being injured.
-In some instances, very high-frequency sound waves might be used during surgery to break up tumors and remove the fragments.
+Doctors can also monitor the function of the spinal cord and other important nerves during surgery, thus minimizing the chance of their being injured.
+In some instances, an ultrasound might be used during surgery to break up tumors and remove the fragments.

-However, even with advances in surgical techniques and technology, not all tumors can be totally removed.
-If the tumor can't be removed completely, surgery may be followed by radiation therapy or chemotherapy or both.
+But even with advances in surgical techniques and technology, not all tumors can be totally removed.
+Sometimes, surgery might be followed by radiation therapy, chemotherapy or both.

-Recovery from spinal surgery may take weeks or longer, depending on the procedure or complications, anticipated or otherwise, such as bleeding and damage to nerve tissue.
+Recovery from spinal surgery may take weeks or longer, depending on the procedure or complications, such as bleeding and damage to nerve tissue.

 Radiation therapy.
 This may be used following an operation to eliminate the remnants of tumors that can't be completely removed, treat inoperable tumors or treat those tumors where surgery is too risky.

-It also may be the first line therapy for metastatic tumors (those that travel to the spine region from other cancers of the body).
-Radiation therapy may also be used to relieve pain when no additional therapies are necessary.
+It may also be the first line therapy for some vertebral tumors.
+Radiation therapy may also be used to relieve pain when surgery is too risky.

 Medications may help ease some of the side effects of radiation, such as nausea and vomiting.

-Depending on the type of tumor, your radiation therapy team may be able to modify your treatment to help prevent damage to surrounding tissue from the radiation and improve the treatment's effectiveness.
+Sometimes, your radiation therapy regimen may be adjusted to help prevent damage to surrounding tissue from the radiation and improve the treatment's effectiveness.
 Modifications may range from simply changing the dosage of radiation to using sophisticated techniques such as 3-D conformal radiation therapy.

 A specialized type of radiation therapy called proton beam therapy also may be used to treat some vertebral tumors such as chordomas, chondrosarcomas and some childhood cancers when spinal radiation is required.
 Proton beam therapy can better target radioactive protons at the tumor site without damaging the surrounding tissue as in traditional radiation therapy.

 Stereotactic radiosurgery (SRS).
-This method of delivering radiation is capable of delivering a high dose of precisely targeted radiation.
+This treatment, which isn't actually surgery, delivers a high dose of precisely targeted radiation.
 In SRS, doctors use computers to focus radiation beams on tumors with pinpoint accuracy and from multiple angles.

-There are different types of technology used in radiosurgery to stereotactically deliver radiation to treat spinal tumors, such as a Gamma Knife.
+There are different types of technology used in radiosurgery to stereotactically deliver radiation to treat vertebral tumors.

 Chemotherapy.
 A standard treatment for many types of cancer, chemotherapy uses medications to destroy cancer cells or stop them from growing.
-Your doctor can determine whether chemotherapy might be beneficial for you, either alone or in combination with radiation therapy.
+Your doctor can determine whether chemotherapy might be beneficial for you, either alone or in combination with other therapies.